 Gutshot: An inside straight draw, only missing the card in the middle of the straight.

-Poker Terms Starting with H
+Poker Terms Starting with H-M

 Hijack: The position two from the button.